AvishaiBarnoy/academy_research/README.md

 Another future project is to analyze a lot of data I have about gender PI's, undergraduate and graduate in STEM.

+The project is written in english because streamlit doesn't support right-to-left natively, and I really don't want to write the website with their HTML api.

 ## Repository structure
 *Folder Structure*
 - data/ you will find all relevant data for figure generation